Mexico cuts 2014 growth forecast after surprisingly weak third quarter

 Mexico's central bank on Wednesday lowered the range of its own growth forecasts for this year and next, pointing to weakness in domestic demand.
 Data on Thursday showed retail sales fell in September by the most in nine months.

-On Friday, bank governor Agustin Carstens said he was sticking with a 2.0 to 2.5 percent growth forecast for this year despite the slowdown in the third quarter.
+On Friday, bank governor Agustin Carstens said the bank predicts stronger growth ahead despite the slowdown in the third quarter.

 Pena Nieto has passed a series of economic reforms in the past two years, including opening up the state-run energy sector, but the laws could take years to boost the economy, and now weak growth and the political crisis have drawn attention away from his reform agenda.